Zekkenwang/PHbinder-PSGM/README.md

----

 # PHbinder & PSGM: A Peptide-HLA Interaction Framework

-![PHbinder & PSGM Framework](1.png)
+### Overview

 This is a cascaded framework for peptide-HLA binding prediction (PHBinder) and HLA pseudo-sequence generation (PSGM).
 The PHbinder model is designed to predict the binding affinity between peptides and their corresponding MHC molecules (HLA).
 The PSGM model generates candidate HLA-I pseudo-sequences based on a given peptide and maps them to a corresponding list of HLA-I alleles.

+![PHbinder & PSGM Framework](1.png)

 ### Model Replication